yusuke-dna/cadnano-tools/README.md

 ### Arguments
 - `[File path]`: Mandatory argument.
 Input path to cadnano json file.
-- `-max [number]`: 80 by default.
-Lower limit of staple length.
+- `-min [number]`: 18 by default.
+Lower limit of staple length excluding ssDNA region.
 Coloured yellow if the staple is shorter than this number.
-- `-min [number]`: 20 by default.
+- `-max [number]`: 80 by default.
 Upper limit of staple length.
 Coloured magenta if exceeded.
 - `-optimal [number]`: 14 by default.
 Requirement for minimum continuous hybridisation length per staple.
 Staples meeting this requirement are coloured blue.
 - `-acceptable [number]`: 12 by default.
 A more lenient requirement for minimum continuous hybridisation length per staple.
 Staples that meet this requirement are coloured cyan.
 - `-manual`: Only the staple colour is updated and autobreak is skipped.
 This behaviour is the same as the seeding-domain-tracer.